anonymous-2026-ai/CitationIntentClassification/README.md

 # Testing
 First, we set up a single-GPU environment for each run by executing: export CUDA_VISIBLE_DEVICES=0

 to ensure the model only utilizes one specific device.
+You should follow the following steps to start the testing process.

 Step 1: Select the optimal checkpoint based on your preferred performance metrics and transfer it from the train_folder to the test_folder for evaluation.